-Because the term "model" is quite generic, the more specific NATO Semantic Reference Model (SRM) will be used.
-The NATO SRM will represent the common language to translate between different operational domains and also between these operational domains and technical implementers.
-While concepts relevant to more than just one operational domain need to be harmonized and become elements of the NATO SRM, existing domain specific semantic models and resources will continue to serve their purpose within the domain.
+That overarching model, the Common Cross Community of Interest Sematic Reference Model (CXCSRM), is a core element of the NCDF Sematic Resource Repository, which includes semantic resources from operational domains (e.g. Air, Land, Maritime) and functional domains (e.g. JISR, Logistics, Medical), as depicted in Figure 1 below.
+The CXCSRM will represent a common language required to enable cross-community information exchange: While concepts relevant to more than just one domain need to be harmonized and become elements of the CXCSRM, existing domain specific semantic reference models and resources will continue to serve their purpose within the domain.
 However, in the long term these domain specific models should gradually be harmonized as well.

+Figure 1 – Common Cross-COI SRM & NCDF Semantic Resource Repository

 Aim

-The aim of this document is to outline an overarching process for NATO in order to streamline the development of Information Exchange Requirements (IERs) and Specifications (IESs) as well as to enable interoperability through harmonization at a design time by using the NATO SRM as the key enabler.
+The aim of this document is to outline an overarching process for NATO in order to streamline the development of Information Exchange Requirements (IERs) and Specifications (IESs) as well as to enable interoperability through harmonization at a design time by using the CXCSRM as the key enabler.

+Furthermore, it is foreseen to demonstrate the initial applicability of using the CXCSRM during IES development and to use the CXCSRM for the harmonization of existing NATO information exchange standards, such as defined by the ADatP-3 Database (Ref.
+C), and non-NATO information exchange standards.

+The development of new IESs (e.g. for new communities of interest or domains like “Space”) based on the CXCSRM is also a mid- to long-term goal.

 SCOPE

-In order to implement the vision and to achieve the aim, the NATO SRM needs to be introduced during the development of IERs, i.e. the NATO IER Specification Process as defined in APP-15 (Ref.
-B) will be adapted accordingly.
+In order to implement the vision and to achieve the aim, the CXCSRM needs to be introduced during the development of IERs, the NATO IER Specification Process as defined in APP-15 (Ref.
+B) need to be adapted accordingly.

-The Multilateral Interoperability Programme (MIP) Information Model (MIM) provides a semantic foundation for information exchange in the Command and Control (C2) domain.
-It is to be adopted as the initial part of the NATO SRM.
-A more detailed description of SRM and MIM is at Appendix 1.
+The Multilateral Interoperability Programme (MIP) Information Model (MIM) provides a semantic foundation for joint Command and Control (C2) information exchanges with focus in the land domain (Reference E).
+Common joint concepts of the MIM are to be adopted as the initial parts of the CXCSRM.
+After the initial CXCSRM has been established, MIP and NATO agree to further cooperate to keep the MIM and the CXCSRM harmonized.
+A more detailed description of the term “SRM” and the MIM is at Appendix 1.

-Furthermore, it is foreseen to demonstrate the initial applicability of using the NATO SRM during IES development and to use the NATO SRM for the harmonization of existing NATO information exchange standards, such as defined by the ADatP-3 Database (Ref.
-C), and non-NATO information exchange standards.

-The development of new IESs (e.g. for new communities of interest like “Space”) based on this NATO SRM is also a mid- to long-term goal.

 Adapted IER / IES Development Process

 The required and fundamental change to the NATO IER Specification Process as defined in APP-15 (Ref.
-B) is the involvement of the NATO SRM: Either re-use already defined SRM information elements or otherwise develop new SRM information elements while considering quality assurance and NATO terminology.
-Ultimately, the NATO SRM will contain a complete representation of all information elements and their semantic references available to all actors involved in the process.
+B) is the involvement of the CXCSRM: Either re-use already defined CXCSRM information elements or otherwise develop new CXCSRM information elements while considering quality assurance and NATO terminology.
+Ultimately, the CXCSRM will contain a complete representation of all common information elements and their semantic references available to all actors involved in the process.

 A detailed description of the adapted process and the required changes is at Appendix 2.
 The key additional sub-processes at different process steps include:

-Engage directly with SRM experts to describe doctrinal or operational requirements and information in terms of SRM information elements;
+Engage directly with CXCSRM experts to describe doctrinal or operational requirements and information in terms of CXCSRM information elements;

-Align the Draft IER with concepts, information elements, and terminology from the SRM.
-Extend the SRM as required;
+Align the Draft IER with concepts, information elements, and terminology from the CXCSRM.
+Extend the CXCSRM as required;

-Harmonize the Refined IER with concepts, information elements, and terminology from the SRM.
-Extend the SRM as required;
+Harmonize the Refined IER with concepts, information elements, and terminology from the CXCSRM.
+Extend the CXCSRM as required;

-Appropriate bodies to use their resources (and toolchains) to create the IES(s) from the IER that is already harmonized with the SRM.
+Appropriate bodies to use their resources (and toolchains) to create the IES(s) from the IER that is already harmonized with the CXCSRM.

 Governance & Management

-The adapted IER / IES development process as well as the maintenance of the NATO SRM require proper direction and guidance.
+The adapted IER / IES development process as well as the maintenance of the CXCSRM require proper direction and guidance.
 While governance and management aspects need to be laid out in detail, the following assumptions and stipulations are to be considered: